groupdocs/docs.groupdocs.com/content/annotation-net/getting-started/development-environment-installation-and-configuration.md

 *   Select Tools -> NuGet Package Manager -> Package Manager Console from the menu to open package manager console.

-*   Type the command “Install-Package GroupDocs.Annotation” and press enter to install the latest release into your application.
+*   Type the command "Install-Package GroupDocs.Annotation" and press enter to install the latest release into your application.

 *   After successful installation, GroupDocs.Annotation will be referenced in your application.